-We intend to reconstruct sockeye abundance in Eshamy, Upper Russian, Delight, and Desire Lakes using established methods of isotope analysis of lakebottom sediments that are retrieved by coring.
-The specific objectives of this study are:
+We intend to reconstruct sockeye abundance in Eshamy, Upper Russian, Delight, Desire, and Karluk/Red Lakes using established methods of isotope analysis of lake-bottom sediments that are retrieved by coring.
+The specific objectives of this study have been to:

-1) Develop sediment-core chronologies and measure downcore changes in lakeproductivity indicators (organic C and C/N ratios) as well sedimentary del15N.

-2) Compare sediment data corresponding to the past few decades (e.g., the period of intensive investigations by ADF&G) to salmon population statistics.
-We then will develop calibration relationships between del15N and salmon numbers.

-3) Reconstruct paleolimnologic changes in each lake over the past several thousand years, using the results of Specific Objectives 1 and 2.
-Specifically, we will reconstruct time-series of lake productivity, input of marine-derived nutrients, and salmon escapement.

-4) Compare del15N records from PWS and the Kenai Peninsula to Finney's published and ongoing work on Kodiak Island.
-This synthesis will result in a valuable new perspective on changes in sockeye abundance in the GOA at decadal time scales over the last several millennia.

-5) Compare reconstructed sockeye population fluctuations with published data sets on paleoclimatic changes in the GOA region.
+- 1) Develop sediment-core chronologies and measure downcore changes in lake-productivity indicators (diatom abundance (opal), organic C and C/N ratios) as well sedimentary delN. - 2) Compare sediment data corresponding to the past few decades (e.g., the period of intensive investigations by ADF&G) to salmon population statistics.
+We then will develop calibration relationships between delN and salmon numbers. - 3) Reconstruct paleolimnologic changes in each lake over the past 10,000 years, using the results of Specific Objectives 1 and 2.
+Specifically, we will reconstruct time-series of lake productivity, input of marine-derived nutrients, and salmon escapement. - 4) Compare delN records from PWS and the Kenai Peninsula to Finney's published and ongoing work on Kodiak Island and the Alaska Peninsula.
+This synthesis will result in a valuable new perspective on changes in sockeye abundance in the GOA at decadal time scales over the last 14,000 years. - 5) Compare reconstructed sockeye population fluctuations with published data sets on paleoclimatic changes in the GOA region.
 These data sets include tree rings, glacial records, and pollen records of vegetation change.
 From these comparisons, we will develop a series of hypotheses about how changes in the atmosphere/ocean system affect salmon populations.